 I groan.
 This is worse than I thought.
 Maurice has the sharp accent of a graduate cum laude from Terrance’s School of Proper Manners and Formal Etiquette.
 He sounds exactly like the guy in the commercial.
 Wait, he might be that guy.

-Maurice says, “I was commissioned by Mr. Chippers to serve as your executive assistant, Mr. Stern.”
+“I was commissioned by Mr. Chippers to serve as your executive assistant, Mr. Stern.”
 He extends his free hand in another speedy movement, so fast that I tense as if under attack.
 A quick nod of his head indicates that I’m taking too long to grasp it.

 I shake his hand.
 “What can you do that my AI assistant can’t?”
-I ask.

 Maurice sniffs in a manner eerily similar to my wife’s.
 “An AI assistant is a sad substitute for a first-year Terrance boy,” he says.
 “I have already taken the liberty of retiring the poor thing from your software library.
 Now all it has to do is remember to turn on the air recyclers in the maintenance tubes.
 I will handle your appointments and reminders from now on.
 As well as schedule your day around your many responsibilities.”